Meredithnbayliss/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>

-In this tutorial, I will outline the prerequisites and installation for osTicket, a widely-used open source support ticket system.
+In this tutorial, I will outline the prerequisites and installation for osTicket, a widely-used open source help desk support ticketing system.
 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)